 Author of Ways to Come Home

-Travel is Kate Mathieson’s tonic.
-After university she spent several years travelling to Taiwan, Europe and Canada, collecting stories for her first novella, Tea and Travels.
-In 2009, Kate travelled to Africa on a one-way ticket, a story that would become her breakthrough memoir, Ways to Come Home – a finalist for the Finch Memoir Prize 2017.
-A contemporary writer, naturalist and poet, Kate is most happy with the wind in her hair – and some leaves as well.
-She believes life can always be made better with cheese.
+Travel and nature are Kate Mathieson's tonics.
+In her twenties, Kate lived and travelled across Taiwan, Europe and Canada, collecting stories for her first novella, Tea and Travels.
+Returning to Australia for several years, Kate settled into surburban life.
+In 2009, she took a one-way ticket to Africa, re-wilding herself – a story that would become her breakthrough memoir, Ways to Come Home – a finalist for the 2017 Finch Memoir Prize.
+A contemporary writer, naturalist and poet, Kate is happiest with the wind on her face and leaves in her hair.
+She is a cheese lover, whiskey enthusiast and loves walking in the rain.

 Dr Mark Nethercote